Magic-JD/is-fast/README.md

 ### `--site`

-This will restrict the search to only the given site.
-Currently only compatible with duckduckgo as the search engine.
+This will restrict the search to only the given domain.

 ```sh
 is-fast --site "en.wikipedia.org" "Rust programming language"